Zoe Hives

-Zoe Hives (born 24 October 1996) is a professional Australian tennis player.
+Zoe Hives (born 24 October 1996) is a former professional Australian tennis player.

-She has career-high WTA rankings of World No. 142 in singles and World No. 144 in doubles, both achieved in 2019.
-Hives so far has won four singles and two doubles titles on the ITF Women's Circuit.
+She has career-high WTA rankings of 142 in singles and 144 in doubles, both achieved in 2019.
+Hives has won four singles and two doubles titles on the ITF Women's Circuit.

-In November 2017, Hives won the most important doubles career title to date at the 2017 Bendigo Women's International, partnering Alison Bai.
+In November 2017, she won her most important doubles career title at the 2017 Bendigo Women's International, partnering Alison Bai.
 This resulted in them being awarded a wildcard into the Australian Open.